Learning Fluid-Structure Interaction with Physics-Informed Machine Learning and Immersed Boundary Methods: Related Work

-Recent years have seen growing interest in leveraging neural networks to solve FSI problems, particularly through the integration of Physics-Informed machine learning approaches with immersed boundary techniques.
-Fang et al.\cite{fang2022immersed} developed an immersed boundary–PINN (IB-PINN) framework for fluid-solid coupling, demonstrating promising results in modeling 2D flow past a static cylinder.
-Their model, however, was restricted to stationary solid boundaries for the entire domain.
-Similarly, Huang et al.\cite{huang2022direct} proposed a direct-forcing immersed boundary PINN that introduced velocity and force penalty terms to enforce interface conditions.
-Although effective for steady flows around fixed geometries, their formulation does not support deforming or moving structures.
-Xiao et al.~\cite{xiao2024fourier} employed a Fourier Neural Operator-based approach to predict vesicle dynamics in fluids, offering efficiency in long-term dynamics and parameter generalization.
-Nevertheless, their operator learning approach lacks a physics-constrained enforcement of interfacial conditions and is less suited for tasks requiring high-fidelity resolution of boundary dynamics.
+\textbf{Early PINN-IBM developments.} Fang et al.~\cite{fang2022immersed} developed an immersed boundary-PINN (IB-PINN) framework for fluid-solid coupling, demonstrating promising results in modeling 2D flow past a static cylinder.
+However, their model was restricted to stationary solid boundaries throughout the domain.
+Building on this foundation, Huang et al.~\cite{huang2022direct} proposed a direct-forcing immersed boundary PINN that introduced velocity and force penalty terms to enforce interface conditions.
+While effective for steady flows around fixed geometries, their formulation does not support deforming or moving structures.

+\textbf{Operator learning approaches.} Xiao et al.~\cite{xiao2024fourier} employed a Fourier Neural Operator-based approach to predict vesicle dynamics in fluids, offering efficiency in long-term dynamics and parameter generalization.
+However, their operator learning approach lacks physics-constrained enforcement of interfacial conditions and is less suited for tasks requiring high-fidelity resolution of boundary dynamics.

-Han et al.\cite{han2022deep} introduced a neural network-based reduced-order model (ROM) for vortex-induced vibration (VIV) problems.
+\textbf{Reduced-order modeling.} Han et al.~\cite{han2022deep} introduced a neural network-based reduced-order model (ROM) for vortex-induced vibration (VIV) problems.
 While reduced-order models offer efficient surrogate approximations, they require extensive precomputed high-fidelity data and lack the physics-consistency and flexibility of PINNs in extrapolating to new scenarios or partial observations.

-Sundar et al.\cite{sundar2024physics} explored PINN-based frameworks for moving boundary problems by proposing two variants: MB-PINN, which considers only the fluid region, and MB-IBM-PINN, which includes both fluid and solid regions.
+\textbf{Moving boundary frameworks.} Sundar et al.~\cite{sundar2024physics} explored PINN-based frameworks for moving boundary problems by proposing two variants: MB-PINN, which considers only the fluid region, and MB-IBM-PINN, which includes both fluid and solid regions.
 They investigated relaxation of physics constraints and region-specific loss weighting to improve accuracy and generalization.
-Furthermore, they highlight challenges in training PINNs for moving boundary problems, particularly regarding pressure recovery and the accurate resolution of localized flow features.
+Their work highlights key challenges in training PINNs for moving boundary problems, particularly regarding pressure recovery and accurate resolution of localized flow features.